Skip to content

 At a Glance

-Part 1 covers numbers 1–5.
-For the remainder, see Part 2.
+Part 1 covers numbers 1 to 5.
+For the rest, see Part 2.

-A note on prices and exchange rates All prices are per person and quoted in South African Rand (ZAR), with EUR and USD equivalents at the mid-market rate as of April 2026: R1 ≈ €0.052 ≈ $0.061 (1 EUR ≈ R19.27, 1 USD ≈ R16.41).
-Card pricing tiers reflect a typical 3-course dinner without alcohol unless the venue is tasting-menu only, in which case the set menu is quoted.
-Source: Xe and Trading Economics mid-market rates.
+A note on prices and exchange rates All prices are per person in South African Rand (ZAR), with EUR and USD shown at the April 2026 mid-market rate: R1 ≈ €0.052 ≈ $0.061 (1 EUR ≈ R19.27; 1 USD ≈ R16.41).
+Prices assume a three-course dinner without drinks.
+For tasting-menu restaurants, the set menu price is shown.
+Source: Xe and Trading Economics.

 Cape Town Dining: By the Numbers